lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 SSA values remove this dependency tracking altogether: the notion of physical qubit disappears, and the ordering of statements becomes irrelevant.
 All that matters is connecting each _use_ of a value (i.e. an input to an operation) with its _unique_ definition, the output of a previous operation.
+In other words, the global ordering imposed by reference semantics is replaced by a causal order on the diagram @Kissinger2019.

 ---